-- 2. CFSA shall invite to the FTM (and encourage the attendance of) other supportive persons identified by the child and family. - 3.
-If an FTM involves a family with children remaining at home, then CFSA must obtain consent from the parents or legal guardians before discussing family matters with other FTM participants. - 4.
-If an FTM involves a family with a child in the custody of CFSA, CFSA is to exercise due diligence to identify and encourage the participation (as clinically appropriate) of relatives, including adult grandparents, parents of a sibling of the child (where such parent has legal custody of such sibling), and other adult relatives of the child (including any other adult relatives suggested by the parents or child). - 5.
-In situations in which the safety of meeting participants is of concern (e.g., there have been incidents (confirmed or suspected) of domestic violence between attendees or a request is made by an attendee), Agency staff shall make a clinical judgment as to the appropriateness of a specific individual's participation in the FTM or whether an FTM should occur at all.

-Section C: Roles and Responsibilities

-Participants are to complete various preparation activities prior to and during the FTM, the details of which can be found in the Family Team Meeting Business Process.

-- Prior to the meeting, the FTM facilitator is to review the case to become familiar with the family's strengths and challenges.
+CFSA shall invite to the FTM (and encourage the attendance of) other supportive persons identified by the child and family.
+If an FTM involves a family with children remaining at home, then CFSA must obtain consent from the parents or legal guardians before discussing family matters with other FTM participants.
+4. If an FTM involves a family with a child in the custody of CFSA, CFSA is to exercise due diligence to identify and encourage the participation (as clinically appropriate) of relatives, including adult grandparents, parents of a sibling of the child (where such parent has legal custody of such sibling), and other adult relatives of the child (including any other adult relatives suggested by the parents or child).
+5. If an attorney is interested in attending, all other attorneys connected to the case shall also be notified of the FTM by the coordinator.
+It shall also be the obligation of the attorney participating in the FTM to contact all represented parties' attorneys as prescribed by the attorney's rules of ethics.
+6. In situations in which the safety of meeting participants is of concern (e.g., there have been incidents (confirmed or suspected) of domestic violence between attendees or a request is made by an attendee), Agency staff shall make a clinical judgment as to the appropriateness of a specific individual's participation in the FTM or whether an FTM should occur at all.
+Section C: Roles and Responsibilities Participants are to complete various preparation activities prior to and during the FTM, the details of which can be found in the Family Team Meeting Business Process.
+1. Prior to the meeting, the FTM facilitator is to review the case to become familiar with the family's strengths and challenges.
 During the meeting, the FTM facilitator establishes a meeting environment that promotes respect and family engagement.
-Facilitators also have primary responsibility for guiding discussions toward decision-making. - Prior to the FTM, the assigned social worker is to engage parents and youth, as appropriate, and identify family supports and other potential participants to invite to the FTM.
-During the FTM the social worker shall ensure that decisions made are supportive of safety, permanency, and well-being for children. - 3.
+Facilitators also have primary responsibility for guiding discussions toward decision-making.
+2. Prior to the FTM, the assigned social worker is to engage parents and youth, as appropriate, and identify family supports and other potential participants to invite to the FTM.
+During the FTM the social worker shall ensure that decisions made are supportive of safety, permanency, and well-being for children.
 The FTM coordinator is primarily responsible for locating, engaging, inviting and preparing families, their supports, resource parents, and professional partners for meetings.
 The FTM coordinator is also responsible for planning and the organization of the FTM.
-The FTM coordinator shall: - a.
-Communicate with the social worker(s) to identify family members and other potential participants with whom to follow-up to invite to the meeting. - b.
-Engage and inform parents and youth, as appropriate, about the FTM process. - c.
-Invite participants, including the guardian ad litem (GAL), mental health providers, service providers, and supports identified by the family, preferably in person (or by telephone) and encourage their participation in the FTM. - 4.
-The FTM facilitator, FTM coordinator, and social worker shall communicate before each FTM and address all of the following issues: - a.
-Family's strengths and needs - b.
-Family's desired outcomes for the meeting - c.
-Issues of concern regarding children's safety, permanency or wellbeing identified by CFSA or contracted agency - d.
-Areas of potential conflict - e.
-Special accommodations for the family at the meeting (e.g., the need for an interpreter, conference calls to include participants unavailable to attend in person, transportation assistance, child care during the meeting, or exclusion of certain individuals from part or all of the meeting for safety issues such as domestic violence.)
+The FTM coordinator shall: Communicate with the social worker(s) to identify family members and other potential participants with whom to follow-up to invite to the meeting.